beeware/toga/docs/reference/api/mainwindow.rst

 The presentation of :class:`toga.MainWindow` is highly platform dependent:

-* On desktop platforms that place menus inside windows (e.g., Windows, and most Linux window managers, a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).
+* On desktop platforms that place menus inside windows (e.g., Windows, and most Linux window managers), a :class:`toga.MainWindow` instance will display a menu bar that contains the app control commands (such as About, Quit, and anything else required by the platform's HIG).